 And, by the way, the USB standard is now up to USB 4, which provides up to 40 Gbps throughput just like Thunderbolt 4.

 The now ubiquitous USB-C port comes in many versions.
 Here’s an example of the current 24″ iMac.
 The less expensive model, at the left, has two ports, both Thunderbolt / USB 4.
 The more expensive model has four ports, two of which are only USB 3.
-You can tell these ports apart by the small Thunderbolt symbol above them, but, in practice, since you may not be able to easily look behind your Mac, you have to remember that, on the four-port iMac, that they’re the ones furthest from the edge.
+You can tell these ports apart by the small Thunderbolt symbol above two of them.
+In practice, since you may not be able to easily look behind your Mac, you have to remember that, on the four-port iMac, the two Thunderbolt ports are the ones closest to the center of the display.

 All USB-C cables, regardless of their data throughput and power rating, look alike; there’s no way to tell, when you look at a cable, what it is capable of.
-Manufacturers are starting to add logos, similar to the ones above, to cables, but I bet you probably have a lot of USB-C cables already without logos.
-For example, if you see something described as a “charging cable,” then it’s not rated for data throughput.
+Some manufacturers are starting to add logos, similar to the ones above, to cables, but I bet you probably have a lot of USB-C cables already without logos.
+If you see a USB-C cable described as a “charging cable,” you should assume it’s not rated for data throughput.
 And some cables that are designed to send and receive data may only support low power levels.

 And I haven’t even touched on using these cables with a display; while some displays can work with USB 3 connections, it’s more likely that a high-resolution display will require Thunderbolt.
 For example, to connect to Apple’s new Studio Display, you need a Thunderbolt 3 cable or better; this is, in part, because the display also provides 96 W power, so you can, for example, connect a MacBook Pro and use the display while charging the laptop.